 No 9a: Palliative care for people with sick kidneys

 No 9b: Palliative care for people with sick kidneys

 No 10: Transplant 1 to 4: *Introduction *Tests required *Surgery *Life after transplant

-This video 'about Peritoneal Dialysis is sung by Jimmy Little - and is designed to watch with your health worker - who will tell you more about these stories.
+Watch with your health worker who will tell you more about these stories.

 Transplant story: A personal journey - Menzies School of Health Research video

 A 52 minute film of the real-life story of an Indigenous family living with kidney disease.
 Documentary closely follows a young man who had a living donor transplant when he was a child and which lasted 24 years.